-4. Assets, Deferred Outflows of Resources, Liabilities and Net Position or Equity (Continued)
+4. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position or Equity (Continued)

 d.
-Deferred Outflows of Resources
+Deferred Outflows/Inflows of Resources

 Deferred outflows of resources is the consumption of net position by the government that is applicable to a future reported period.
 Deferred amount on refunding is amortized and recognized as a component of interest expense over the life of the bond.